pmcoltrane/MTConnect-JS/README.md

 ## Overview

-MTConnect-JS is a library for accessing data from an MTConnect agent via Javascript.
+MTConnect-JS is a library for accessing data from an MTConnect agent via Javascript in the browser.
-It currently targets the browser.
+If the library is not served from the same origin as the agent, the agent must allow CORS requests, or the browser will block requests.

+(The library is being rewritten in modern Javascript, and to remove the JQuery dependencies.
+Some functionality may have changed or be unavailable during this process.)

 ## Installation